b3tinsky/---Orange-Compiler/README.md

 ### 📆 August 29 🕓 19:03
 Finished checkpoint #0 (proposal, token list and syntax diagrams).
 Things can still be changed or added, depending on teacher's feedback (more special functions, more structured types, etc).

+### 📆 August 30 🕓 20:22
+Designing and documenting test for the Orange Compiler.

+### 📆 September 01 🕓 15:29
+Minor changes to syntax diagrams and proposal document.
+Added first input files to testing folder.